Diskmaster/ModernPrecombines/PRP-BUGTRACK.md

 - New\ \[3, 1, CW\] **U32905** 169F5B needs grounded to properly serve it's purpose as a broken base of a lamp.
 Also slap down a new RWPieceWallAStr01 to cover up a mesh piece that's sticking out nearby.
 - New\ \[Fill me in\] **U32930** 13BC19 and 13BC1D position needs tuned to resolve z-flicker.
 - New\ \[Various\] Ossumpossum added a specular map to a set of railing meshes and these updated meshes will be considered in the next update for inclusion for building.
 This adds a new texture to the archive.
+- New\ \[Various\] Went through and updated a **lot** of existing meshes in base game and UF4OP/PRP to not have absolute paths anymore.
+This won't fix missing texture and material paths, but unlocks texture swaps that did not work correctly until this point.
+This affects mostly home meshes and buildings in areas like Concord and such.
+If there's outliers as a result of this fix that looks rather awful, file a bug.
+The updated filename and SCOL meshes will NOT be on the git repo due to filesize.
+- New\ \[6, -5, CW\] Fix position of 1BD2E7 to correct z-fighting with it's neighbor, lower 001F904D down to make the trash pile less floaty,
+- New\ \[7, -6, CW\] Rounded 001B9ECC and 001B9ECA to hopefully fix a previs hole.
+- New\ \[7, -6, CW\] **Forward** 001B9EE7 needs moved to not be sunken into the ground.
+I'm not familiar with these nodes, so new position is a guess.
+- New\ \[6, -6, CW\] **Forward** 001B9EEB needs moved as the IdleMarker appears to be embedded halfway into the nearby fountain, and that's just not a good thing.
+- Pending\ \[6, -6, CW\] 0017F081 might need base model swapped to the no grate version to fix a lighting calculation issue.
+To be determined, as need to look ingame for this.
+- Pending\ \[Waterfront12\] Elevator group might need adjustment due to the mesh being one sided.
+TBD

 69